Pixis-py/JavaGameOfLife/README.md

 # Java Game of Life

 ## 📌 Overview
-This project is a Java implementation of a **Game of Life**, developed as part of the **Design Patterns** course in the third year of a Computer Science degree at **Université du Mans**.
-The program offers multiple simulation modes and follows object-oriented design principles.
+This project is a Java implementation of the **Game of Life**, developed as part of the **Design Patterns** course in the third year of a Computer Science degree at **Université du Mans**.
+The program offers multiple simulation modes and follows object-oriented design principles, applying various design patterns to enhance modularity and extensibility.

 ## 🎮 Features
-- 🏗 **Modular Design**: Uses well-structured design patterns.
+- 🏗 **Modular Design**: Utilizes well-structured design patterns for flexibility.
-- 🎨 **Multiple Modes**: Different game variations available.
+- 🎨 **Multiple Modes**: Various game rule sets available:
-- ⏸ **Pause Button**: Allows stopping and resuming the simulation.
-- ⏭ **Next Generation Button**: Manually step through generations.
-- ⏳ **Speed Slider**: Adjust the simulation speed dynamically.
-- 🔽 **Mode Selection**: Choose between different rule sets:
   - Conway
   - LifeWithoutDeath
   - HighLife